-- Minimum of a five (5) days out-of-school suspension - Notification to Law Enforcement Agency - Superintendent's Hearing will be held to determine the future status of the student.
+- Minimum of a five (5) days out-of-school suspension - Notification to Law Enforcement Agency - Superintendent's Hearing to determine the future status of the student.

 Students involved in extra-curricular and/or interscholastic sports may be subject to additional restrictions and/or consequences other than those listed above.
 For example: a student athlete who is in attendance at an underage drinking party, may be subject to consequences whether or not he/she actually used, possessed, and/or distributed the items above.
 Furthermore, students engaged in the promotion of the use of alcohol and/or drugs may be subject to disciplinary actions.
+Student athletes should refer to ECS District Policy #7422 for more information regarding these procedures.

-GUIDELINES FOR DISCIPLINE INVOLVING TOBACCO, TOBACCO PRODUCTS AND ANY FORM OF ELECTRONIC CIGARETTE Possession may result in any or all of the following:
+GUIDELINES FOR DISCIPLINE INVOLVING TOBACCO, TOBACCO PRODUCTS AND ANY FORM OF ELECTRONIC CIGARETTE